Reconciliation Action Plan (RAP)

 Acknowledgment of Country

-Meerilinga acknowledges the Traditional Custodians of Ballardung, Wadjuk, Noongar Country, where Meerilinga’s main offices are located, and recognises their continuing connection to land, water and community.
+Meerilinga acknowledges the Traditional Custodians of Ballardong, Wadjuk, Noongar Country, where Meerilinga’s main offices are located, and recognises their continuing connection to land, water and community.
 We pay respect to their cultures and to Elders past, present and future in the spirit of reconciliation.

-Message from the CEO – Lesley Moreschi
+A Message from the CEO

-Reconciliation, in practice, is a shared responsibility requiring commitment to a whole-of-organisation approach and active engagement with the Aboriginal and Torres Strait Islander community, the need to raise awareness, and to challenge and educate our staff and community regarding the histories, cultures and contributions of Aboriginal and Torres Strait Islander peoples.
+Reconciliation is about unity and respect between Aboriginal and Torres Strait Islander people and non-Indigenous Australians.
+It is about respect for Aboriginal and Torres Strait Islander heritage and valuing justice and equity for all Australians.
+Reconciliation is a shared responsibility that requires a whole-of-organisation approach and active engagement with the Aboriginal and Torres Strait Islander community, the need to raise awareness, and to challenge and educate our staff and community regarding the histories, cultures and contributions of Aboriginal and Torres Strait Islander people.